clowdr-app/clowdr/README.md

 #### 5. Configure Rules

+BCP: General comment: I dislike these super-wide tables, which make it really difficult to manage my screen real estate; also, they limit the size of the comments about what things are and where to find them.
+80 columns (or not too much wider) is much nicer in both ways.
+I.e., can we format them as bulleted lists or code blocks with comments or something?

+BCP: HASURA_ADMIN_SECRET must be the same as HASURA_ADMIN_SECRET in services/actions/.env, right?
+Or only sometimes?

 Under _Settings_ on the `Rules` page, add the following key-value pairs:

 | Key                 | Value                                                                                       | Notes                                                                                                                                                     |